TahiatGoni/MyReadingBacklog/README.md

 - Any returned Article id is saved so users can remove them when they are read.
 - Statistics for articles read not implemented.
 - Nothing implemented for setting up the program to show stats when the terminal is opened
+- Some error Handling is missing with regards to passing arguments

 ### Core features
 - Save links to articles into a queue.